abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 |Invertability  | |  | X |
 |Closure  | | X | X |

-When we view a monoid as a category, this law says that all morphisms in the category should be from one object to itself - a monoid, any monoid, can be seen as a category with one object (and a a various amount of morphisms).
+When we view a monoid as a category, this law says that all morphisms in the category should be from one object to itself - a monoid, any monoid, can be seen as a category with one object.